 When a business chooses to structure as a corporation, or a C Corp, the owners are considered a separate entity from the business.
 This is used to protect owners from any potential tax debts that the business isn’t able to pay.

-Corporations protect owner’s personal assets but are double taxed.
-First the income is taxed at the level of the business and then again each of the owners are taxed on their income.
+Corporations protect the owner’s personal assets but are double taxed.
+First, the income is taxed at the level of the business and then again each of the owners are taxed on their income.

 Form from the IRS that you will need: